tflo/ctx-gather-graphics/readme.md

 # Gather Graphics script for ConTeXt

+Version 0.9.2-alpha (2024-12-24)

 ## Requirements

 - For this form of the script: macOS.
     - (For other OSs, you may have to adapt the copy command, path component delimiters, etc.)
 - Lua, probably 5.1 or later.
-    - Special packages or LuaFileSystem are not required.
+    - Special packages/libraries or LuaFileSystem are *not* required.
 - [ConTeXt](https://wiki.contextgarden.net), obviously.

-## What it does
+## What the script does

-It exports all graphic files used in your Ctx job to a configurable folder.
+It exports all graphic files used in your Ctx job to an export folder.
 Files will be grouped by job name, converted files will be grouped into a *_converted* subdirectory per job-name folder.

 This allows you to quickly gather all used graphic files of your job, no matter from what location they were pulled, much like you would do when “packaging” an InDesign job or similar.

-## Set up
+## Setup

 ### Destination directory